clvrai/furniture-bench/docs_source/tutorials/training_and_testing.rst

 Rollout with Pre-trained Policies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can run our pre-trained policies in FurnitureSim:
+You can run our pre-trained Implicit Q-Learning (IQL) policies in FurnitureSim:

 .. code::